brendanmcc02/masters-thesis/notes/snapshots.md

 the **want** is intentionally open-ended, because people want many but different things from college courses, and we should leave that up to the student. this goes back to the reading between the lines thing.

+*instead of want, we could say 'like to' instead?* ig it's the same thing tbh

 if someone wants a course they enjoy, they will highly rank fields that they think they will like. if a person wants to make money, they will highly rank fields that they think will make money. if a person wants status, social impact, etc. etc. etc. they will highly rank fields that they think will align with what they want.